fiskaltrust/rollout-doc/middleware/step-by-step/5-rollout-scenario-with-terminals/README.md

 At this point you'll have **one cashbox** with **one SCU** and a **number of queues** (each with an embedded datastore if you chose SQLite) all **connected to that SCU**.

-You can now download the launcher for your cashbox and deploy it on your cash register. **The important part now is that your cash register will address the right queue depending on the cash terminal from where it received the request.**
+You can now download the launcher for your CashBox and deploy it on your cash register. **The important part now is that your cash register will address the right queue depending on the cash terminal from where it received the request.**